-Legal Studies explores Australia's legal heritage and the dynamic nature of the Australian legal system within a global context.
-Students are provided with an understanding of the structures of the Australian legal system and how that system responds and contributes to social change while acknowledging tradition.
-Legal Studies provides insight into law-making and the processes of dispute resolution and the administration of justice.
-Students investigate legal perspectives on contemporary issues in society.
+Legal Studies explores Australia's legal heritage and the dynamic nature of its legal system within a global context.
+Students gain an understanding of the system's structure and explore law-making, dispute resolution, and legal perspectives.

 Students demonstrate evidence of their learning through the following assessment types: